Strong Start/Health & Wellness

 |Who needs to quarantine?||Who needs to quarantine?

-Anyone who has been in close contact with someone who has COVID-19 must quarantine for 14 days.
+Anyone who has been in close contact with someone who has COVID-19 must quarantine.

 This includes people who previously had COVID-19 and people who have taken a serologic (antibody) test and have antibodies to the virus.